Feeling on top of the world? Hike through these nature walks in Singapore for peak views.

 6. Henderson Waves

 The iconic wave-like structure, a 274m-long wood-panelled walkway, is the tallest pedestrian bridge in the city.
 It’s pretty much the perfect spot for admiring the treetops and migratory birds above Henderson Road.
-Oh, and if you’re curious about greenery, look out for the nutmeg tree at the entrance near Mount Faber Plaza – it’s a representation of the area’s past as a nutmeg plantation.
+Oh, and if you visit during the evening, watch out for lights that come on from 7pm to 7am daily.

 Henderson Waves, located at Telok Blangah Hill Park